 Early Origins of the Barness family

 The surname Barness was first found in Cumberland, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Barness family

-Another 218 words (16 lines of text) covering the years 1296, 1495, and 1560 are included under the topic Early Barness History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barness research.
+Another 138 words (10 lines of text) covering the years 1296, 1495, and 1560 are included under the topic Early Barness History in all our PDF Extended History products and printed products wherever possible.

 Barness Spelling Variations

 The many spelling variations in Medieval Scottish names result from the fact that scribes in that era spelled words according to sound.
 Translation too, was an undeveloped science, and many names were altered into complete obscurity.
 Over the years Barness has been spelled Burness, Burnes, Burnace, Burnice, Burnhouse, Burnshead, Burnish, Burnist, Bernis and many more.

 Early Notables of the Barness family (pre 1700)